GabyZ2027/WebApp_Iot/webapp-iot/README.md

 ### app/src/\_\_init\_\_.py

 This is the main entry point of the Flask application.
-It initializes the Kafka consumer and the MQTT-Kafka bridge, and sets up the necessary routes.
+It initializes all the services and sets up the necessary routes.

 ### models/